evilC/TapHoldManager/README.md

 When specifying parameters, you can use `-1` to leave that parameter at it's default.

-# Interception addon
+# Integration with the Interception driver (Multiple Keyboard support)
-Also included is a variant which uses the [Interception driver](http://www.oblita.com/interception) to add support for per-keyboard hotkeys - you can bind TapHoldManager to keys on a second keyboard, and use them completely independently of your main keyboard.
+TapHoldManager can use the [Interception driver](http://www.oblita.com/interception) to add support for per-keyboard hotkeys - you can bind TapHoldManager to keys on a second keyboard, and use them completely independently of your main keyboard.

 ## Interception Setup
 1. Set up my [AutoHotInterception](https://github.com/evilC/AutoHotInterception) AHK wrapper for Interception.